 - Containment is another factor because liquids, powders, and granular materials need to be contained.
 Sometimes smaller packets are placed in larger cartons as that is easier to handle.

 - Information on the packages and labels provide a necessary communication.
-It is used to communicate how to use, transport, recycle, or dispose of the package or product.
+It is used to communicate how to use, transport, recycle or dispose of the package or product.
 Pharmaceuticals, food, medical, and chemical products need to have information as laid down by the government.
 Some packages and labels also are used for track and trace purposes.

 - The packaging and labels are used by marketers to sell the product.
 Since it is a marketing tool the package graphic design and physical design are important factors that continue to evolve.
-The package may be designed to enhance the product image or distinguish it from similar product.
+The package may be designed to enhance the product image or distinguish it from the similar product.

 - Packaging plays an important role in reducing the risks of shipment.
-For security purposes they can also be made tamper proof or provide signs that indicate tampering.
+For security purposes, they can also be made tamper proof or provide signs that indicate tampering.
 Packages may include authentication seals and use security printing to help indicate that the package and contents are not counterfeit.
 Packages might also have anti-theft devices, such as dye-packs, RFID tags, or electronic article surveillance tags that can be activated or detected by devices at exit points and require specialized tools to deactivate as this prevents loss.

 - Convenience packages make it easy to distribute, handle, stack, display sale, open and reclose, use, dispense and reuse.